 Very happy with my site update and fixes.
 Tim is the most professional developer I have worked with in a long time and he knew how to quickly fix things on my blog that other developers failed to do.

 I donate my services to local charities and non-profit organisations, I do this one day every month.

 If you feel you could benefit from this or know someone that would please get in contact.

-I have just recently become a volunteer director at Gatis Community Space in Wolverhampton (Acts of random caring community interest company).
+I am a volunteer director at Gatis Community Space in Wolverhampton (Acts of random caring community interest company).

 Where our aim is to provide a safe and inclusive centre that puts community at the heart of its diverse projects.

 Empowering people to be better versions of themselves.

 I carefully calculate the carbon emissions produced as a result of my servers, computers, transport and a few other bits.
 I then offset these emissions by planting trees in the West Midlands.
 As the trees I plant are young, and will absorb much more carbon as they grow, I ensure the long term goal of being carbon positive.

 My home/office is using 100% renewable energy, which is comprised mainly of wind and solar power.

 Any paper and media I do use comes from well managed sustainable forests with FSC or PEFC certifications.